-SUBSECTION 113 - PROFESSIONAL COMPETENCE AND DUE CARE R113.1 A public accountant shall comply with the principle of professional competence and due care, which requires a public accountant to - (a) Attain and maintain professional knowledge and skill at the level required to ensure that a client receives competent professional service, based on current technical and professional standards and relevant legislation; and (b) Act diligently and in accordance with applicable technical and professional standards.
+(b) Act diligently and in accordance with applicable technical and professional standards.
 113.1 A1 Serving clients with professional competence requires the exercise of sound judgment in applying professional knowledge and skill when undertaking professional activities.
 113.1 A2 Maintaining professional competence requires a continuing awareness and an understanding of relevant technical, professional, business and technology-related developments.
 Continuing professional development enables a public accountant to develop and maintain the capabilities to perform competently within the professional environment.
-113.1 A3 Diligence encompasses the responsibility to act in accordance with the requirements of an assignment, carefully, thoroughly and on a timely basis.
-R113.2 In complying with the principle of professional competence and due care, a public accountant shall take reasonable steps to ensure that those working in a professional capacity under the public accountant's authority have appropriate training and supervision.
+113.1 A3 encompasses the responsibility to act in accordance with the ts of an assignment, carefully, thoroughly and on a timely basis.
+R113.2 public acco ing with the principle of professional competence and due care, a puntant shall take reasonable steps to ensure that those working in a all capacity under the public accountant's authority have appropriate d supervision.
 R113.3 Where appropriate, a public accountant shall make clients, or other users of the public accountant's professional services or activities, aware of the limitations inherent in the services or activities.

-SUBSECTION 114 - CONFIDENTIALITY

-A public accountant shall comply with the principle of confidentiality, which requires a public accountant to respect the confidentiality of information acquired as a result of professional and business relationships.
-A public accountant shall -

-- (a) Be alert to the possibility of inadvertent disclosure, including in a social environment, and particularly to a close business associate or an immediate or a close family member; - (b) Maintain confidentiality of information within the firm; - (c) Maintain confidentiality of information disclosed by a prospective client; - (d) Not disclose confidential information acquired as a result of professional and business relationships outside the firm without proper and specific authority, unless there is a legal or professional duty or right to disclose; - (e) Not use confidential information acquired as a result of professional and business relationships for the personal advantage of the public accountant or for the advantage of a third party; - (f) Not use or disclose any confidential information, either acquired or received as a result of a professional or business relationship, after that relationship has ended; and - (g) Take reasonable steps to ensure that personnel under the public accountant's control, and individuals from whom advice and assistance are obtained, respect the public accountant's duty of confidentiality.
+SUBSECTION 114 - CONFII DENTIALITY COMI R114.1 A public a requires a p accountant shall comply with the principle of confidentiality, which bublic accountant to respect the confidentiality of information acquired to f professional and business relationships.
+A public accountant A public a requires a pas a resul public accountant to respect the confidentiality of information acquired A public a requires a pas a resulshall- bublic accountant to respect the confidentiality of information acquired to f professional and business relationships.
+A public accountant Be alert to the possibility of inadvertent disclosure, including in a social environment, and particularly to a close business associate or A public a requires a pas a result shall - (a) bublic accountant to respect the confidentiality of information acquired to f professional and business relationships.
+A public accountant Be alert to the possibility of inadvertent disclosure, including in a social environment, and particularly to a close business associate or an immediate or a close family member; A public a requires a pas a resultshall- (a) bublic accountant to respect the confidentiality of information acquired to f professional and business relationships.
+A public accountant Be alert to the possibility of inadvertent disclosure, including in a social environment, and particularly to a close business associate or an immediate or a close family member; Maintain confidentiality of information within the firm; Maintain confidentiality of information disclosed by a prospective A public a requires a pas a resultshall- (a) (b) (c) bublic accountant to respect the confidentiality of information acquired to f professional and business relationships.
+A public accountant Be alert to the possibility of inadvertent disclosure, including in a social environment, and particularly to a close business associate or an immediate or a close family member; Maintain confidentiality of information within the firm; Maintain confidentiality of information disclosed by a prospective client; Not disclose confidential information acquired as a result of professional and business relationships outside the firm without proper and specific authority, unless there is a legal or professional